 Visiting Plitvice Lakes tip: The biggest benefit of having a rental car in Plitvice Lakes is that you can stay overnight and experience the true magic of the lakes during the less busy hours.

-Bus or tour: it is possible to make a day trip to Plitvice Lakes from Zagreb, Split or Zadar either by bus or joining a tour:
+Tours are a really popular way to visit the Plitvice Lakes. it is possible to make a day trip to Plitvice Lakes from Zagreb, Split or Zadar either by bus or joining a tour:

 Plitvice Lakes is located halfway between Zadar and Zagreb and day trips are available from: